 The spokesperson for Interserve Singapore, the ND oversees and directs all the Office's personnel and activities.
 She is responsible for the Office's compliance with Interserve International's requirements and the laws of Singapore.

-The Operations Manager oversees the day-to-day operations of Interserve Singapore and holds the supportive functions of the Office together.
+The Administrator oversees the day-to-day operations of Interserve Singapore and holds the supportive functions of the Office together.
 These supportive functions include administration, finance, communications and human resource management.